The Medieval and Early Modern Centre does not offer any coursework degree at postgraduate level.

 - Medieval Music

-- Philosophy and Religious Studies.
+- Religious Studies.

 The Medieval and Early Modern Centre is a vibrant and active centre.
 It hosts national and international guest speakers on topics throughout the year and convenes study days on a range of topics from medieval music to early modern medicine.
 Monthly discussions and lectures are held in association with the EMLAC (Early Modern Literature and Culture) cluster and the Sydney node of the ARC Centre of Excellence in the History of Emotions (1100-1800), which similarly hosts a range of international speakers, convenes study days, and holds Postgraduate Advanced Training Seminars (PATS).